jentery/engl425/index.md

 * *Daytripper* (2010), by Fabio Moon and Gabriel Ba
 * *Special Exits* (2010), by Joyce Farmer

+You may want to pick up Scott McCloud's *Understanding Comics: The Invisible Art*, too.
+We'll refer to it here and there throughout the term.

-I will also share examples of work by some (or perhaps all) of the following authors during our meetings throughout the term: Weshoyot Alvitre, Kyle Baker, Lynda Barry, Alison Bechdel, Charles Burns, Emily Carroll, Kelly Sue DeConnick, Will Eisner, Sigrid Ellis, Emil Ferris, Matt Fraction, Neil Gaiman, Kieron Gillen, Roberta Gregory, Joy Harjo, the Hernandez brothers, Stephen Graham Jones, Tom King, Jack Kirby, Stan Lee, Jeff Lemire, David Mazzuchelli, Scott McCloud, Jamie McKelvie, Carla Speed McNeil, Alan Moore, Robert Morales, Brennan Lee Mulligan, Molly Ostertag, Greg Rucka, Gail Simone, Art Spiegelman, Fiona Staples, Brian K. Vaughan, Tillie Walden, Chris Ware, Bill Watterson, Delicia Williams, and Gene Luen Yang.
+We will also share examples of work by some (or perhaps all) of the following authors during our meetings: Weshoyot Alvitre, Rosaire Appel, Kyle Baker, Lynda Barry, Alison Bechdel, Charles Burns, Emily Carroll, Kelly Sue DeConnick, Will Eisner, Sigrid Ellis, Emil Ferris, Matt Fraction, Neil Gaiman, Kieron Gillen, Roberta Gregory, Joy Harjo, the Hernandez brothers, John Jennings, Stephen Graham Jones, Tom King, Jack Kirby, Stan Lee, Jeff Lemire, David Mazzuchelli, Scott McCloud, Jamie McKelvie, Carla Speed McNeil, Alan Moore, Robert Morales, Brennan Lee Mulligan, Molly Ostertag, Greg Rucka, Gail Simone, Nick Sousanis, Art Spiegelman, Fiona Staples, Brian K. Vaughan, Tillie Walden, Chris Ware, Bill Watterson, Delicia Williams, and Gene Luen Yang.

+Finally, near the end of the term, we'll read Raymond Williams's "The Analysis of Culture" (1961), available via Brightspace in PDF.

 # Schedule

-Here's the schedule for the term.
-We've designed it to scaffold the learning process by presenting the course as a series of 15 steps (0-14), each with instructions and assigned readings, accompanied by a number of recommended hours to spend on the tasks at hand.
+Here's our schedule for the course.
+We've designed it to scaffold the learning process by presenting the course as a series of 15 steps (0-14), each with instructions and (where applicable) assigned readings, accompanied by a number of recommended hours to spend on the tasks at hand.
 The final step corresponds with the completion of the course (during UVic's exam period).

 We will use a Brightspace announcement to notify you of any changes to the schedule.

+Please note: we'll conduct an exercise during most of our meetings.
+Although these exercises will encourage you to communicate about and with comics (by drawing or doodling, for instance), we by no means expect you to produce something detailed or refined.
+This is not an art class.
+Stick figures, simple shapes, and outlines are welcome, and please feel free to use whatever is easiest for you (pencil and paper, software, mouse and screen) when participating.

 ## Step 0 (Jan.
 11): Hello!